BaherTamer/SwiftSafeUI/Sources/SwiftSafeUI/SwiftSafeUI.docc/SafeViews.md

 # SafeViews

-Provides a reliable way to use `SwiftUI` views that ensure compatibility across different iOS versions.
+Ensures compatibility for `SwiftUI` views across different iOS versions.

 @Metadata {
     @PageColor(green)
+    @TitleHeading("Catalog")
 }

 ## Overview

-**SafeViews** are custom `SwiftUI` views included in the **SwiftSafeUI** package, designed to help developers manage deprecation issues and maintain compatibility across various iOS versions.
+**SafeViews** includes custom `SwiftUI` views within the **SwiftSafeUI** framework, specifically designed to ensure compatibility across various iOS versions while reducing code duplication and minimizing technical debt.

-These views encapsulate the necessary logic to ensure your app utilizes the latest views initializers and gracefully falls back to deprecated ones when needed.
+By encapsulating necessary logic, **SafeViews** ensures that your app utilizes the latest available views while gracefully falling back to deprecated ones when required.
+This allows you to focus on building your app without worrying about the hassle of writing version-specific checks.

-By using **SafeViews**, you can create a seamless and consistent user interface without worrying about version-specific APIs.

 ***

-## View
+## Views

+* ``SafeNavigationView``
-- ``SafeScrollView``
+* ``SafeScrollView``
-- ``SafeNavigationStack``